It can be hard to know what your skin needs for it to be and stay healthy. What will help to clear up acne?

 Instead, try to prevent acne before it shows up rather than chasing it when you feel it forming.
-If you wait for your skin to break out, then try to treat it with various acne medications, you run the risk of ending up with dry spots, inflammation, acne flare-ups and your skin will never get ahead.
+If you wait for your skin to break out, then try to treat it with various acne medications, you run the risk of ending up with dry spots, inflammation, and acne flare-ups and your skin will never get ahead.

 It’s more effective to find and follow a daily skincare routine that prevents acne before it starts.

 20. Don’t DIY

 There are many DIY tips available for clearing up acne.
-From using household items like toothpaste or rubbing alcohol to dry out a zit, to creating your own face masks.
+From using household items like toothpaste or rubbing alcohol to dry out a zit, to creating your face masks.

 DIY can be fantastic and work well for some but it’s important to keep in mind that many DIY treatments aren’t acne solutions.
-In fact, applying toothpaste or rubbing alcohol to acne will more likely cause irritation and dryness.
+Applying toothpaste or rubbing alcohol to acne will more likely cause irritation and dryness.